MathysCogne/payce_etgc/README.md

 - **📲 Phone Number Transfers**: Ditch the `0x...` addresses.
 - **⛽ Gas-Free Claims**: Recipients don't need native tokens to get their funds.
+- **💳 Instant Cashout**: Redeem funds instantly to Apple Pay or your wallet via a magic link.
-- **🔐 Instant Wallets by Privy**: Secure, non-custodial wallets created with just an email.
+- **🔐 Instant Wallets by Privy**: Secure, non-custodial wallets.
 - **🚀 Fast & Cheap**: Built on **Mantle** for quick, low-cost transactions.

 ---